Planning a quick getaway to the City of Brotherly Love? Read on for a detailed look at how to spend a weekend in Philadelphia.

 A one-way ticket costs $8 if you buy it on board but just $6.75 if you book in advance.

-Both Uber and Lyft also operate at the airport and are also good options for getting around the city during your 2 day stay.
+Both Uber and Lyft also operate at the airport and are also good options for getting around the city during your 2 days in Philadelphia.

 If you’re already traveling in the US, especially from other big cities on the East Coast, you can easily get to Philly by train or bus.
 The city is a major hub for Amtrak on the Northeast Corridor and Keystone lines.